 - If the juvenile is a repeat offender, detention in either a juvenile detention center or home confinement may be a result of juvenile drug possession.

 No matter what your age, facing a drug possession charge in New Jersey is a scary and confusing time.
 The expert legal team at Lustberg Law understands that, as a parent, the only thing you want out of life is for your child to be safe and taken care of.
-Hackensack criminal defense attorney Adam M. Lustberg will help your child navigate the murky waters of a New Jersey juvenile drug possession charge and help them get the help they need.
+Hackensack drug possession lawyer Adam M. Lustberg will help your child navigate the murky waters of a New Jersey juvenile drug possession charge and help them get the help they need.
 Contact the law firm today.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.